Seattle U faces UTSA on 5-game win streak - WTOP News

 San Antonio; Monday, 3 p.m.
 EST

-BOTTOM LINE: Seattle U aims to keep its five-game win streak alive when the Redhawks take on UTSA.
+BOTTOM LINE: Seattle U is looking to build upon its five-game win streak with a victory against UTSA.

-The Roadrunners are 2-2 on their home court.
-UTSA has a 3-7 record in games decided by 10 or more points.
+The Roadrunners are 2-2 in home games.
+UTSA has a 3-7 record in games decided by 10 points or more.

-The Redhawks are 2-0 on the road.
-Seattle U is eighth in the WCC with 32.7 rebounds per game led by Austin Maurer averaging 4.8.

-UTSA is shooting 39.2% from the field this season, 1.1 percentage points lower than the 40.3% Seattle U allows to opponents.
-Seattle U has shot at a 51.0% clip from the field this season, 10.3 percentage points above the 40.7% shooting opponents of UTSA have averaged.
+The Redhawks have gone 2-0 away from home.
+Seattle U has a 1-2 record in games decided by less than 4 points.

 TOP PERFORMERS: Jamir Simpson averages 2.7 made 3-pointers per game for the Roadrunners, scoring 18.6 points while shooting 38.0% from beyond the arc.
 Brent Moss is averaging 8.4 points and 1.5 steals over the last 10 games.